Malaria Guide for Costa Rica (Travel) – Precautions, Risks and More

 The question of whether you need to take malaria tablets depends largely on where you’re traveling in Costa Rica.

-Ultimately, your decision should be based on your itinerary, the time of year you’re traveling, and your personal health history.
+Ultimately, your decision should be based on your itinerary, the time of year you’re traveling, and your personal health history alongside a discussion with a travel health physician.

 Final Word